Apply for a unique Research Assistant opportunity and earn 3 or 6 credits.

 Spring 2020 Opportunities for Research Assistant: 3 Credits

 Join an ongoing research project carried out by a DIS faculty member.
 As a Research Assistant, you collaborate closely with your mentor.
 By the end of your semester, you will grasp the complexities of the research process.
 In some cases, short travel with your mentor to European research institutions may occur.
 All major travel costs (lodging, transportation, 2x meals a day, cultural activities) are covered by DIS.
 Information will be provided before the start of the semester.

-- Research Assistant: Danish Design in Post-WW2 America
+- Research Assistant: Inclusive Design for Inclusive Spaces

 - Research Assistant: Investigating Past Conditions of the Greenland Ice Sheet Using Mathematical Model